 Project # Project Name Description Justification Approved Budget \$ IT 08-23 GHD Form Builder Centralised web enabled software to create customizable forms for all Town Departments.
-Updated form for online Marriage licensing with option for e-commerce payment. , 8,500 Total 2023 Approved Budget 284,000
+Updated form for online Marriage licensing with option for e-commerce payment.
+Currently we have many different form creation software being utilized by various departments.
+The form builder software integrates seamlessly with our GHD provided website and we can eliminate all other form software that is currently being used.
+This software is critical for the creation and updating of our online Marriage License application.
+8,500 Total 2023 Approved Budget 284,000